tomasholderness/PyRaster/README.md

 Accepts a GDAL raster dataset and band number, returns Numpy 2D-array.'''

 3. readrastermeta(dataset):
-Accepts GDAL raster dataset and returns the GDAL drive, number of rows, number of columns, number of bands, projection info (well known text), geotranslation metadata.
+Accepts GDAL raster dataset and returns a dictionary containing the GDAL driver, number of rows, number of columns, number of bands, projection info (well known text), and geotranslation metadata.

 Figure 1 shows the process of loading a raster file into a NumPy array using RasterIO open and read functions.
 For example: